smbutterfield/ibmt17-18/_01-pitches-clefs-int/1a3-tx-pitchesclefs.md

 - any tips or tricks that may help in differentiating and reading clefs.
     - Hint: Many students begin their studies of clefs by relating the unfamiliar clefs to their most familiar clef.

+### Clef Shapes
+Why is the Treble Clef  called a G clef?
+- It’s a stylized G.
+- It circles around G on the staff  MOST
+- 3 line staff?
+Why is Bass Clef called an F clef?
+- The two dots are on either side of F on the staff.
+- It circles around F.
+Why are Alto Clef and Tenor Clef called C clefs?
+- The middle of the clef points at C.

+Treble Clef:
+- Lines: EGBDF
+- Spaces: FACE
+Bass Clef:
+- Lines: GBDFA
+- Spaces: ACEG
+Alto Clef:
+- Lines: FACEG
+- Spaces: GBDF
+Tenor Clef
+- Lines: DFACE
+- Spaces: EGBD

+How can we use shortcuts to read clefs we are not used to?
+- Review the pitches with flashcards or sight reading exercises.
+- Be aware of C, and read the pitches in relation to C.
+- Think in thirds.

+### Pitch Classes and Enharmonic Equivalents
+Pitch Class: Attaching a number to a letter.
+- Every pitch class has 3 possible notes: the natural, flat, and sharp.
+- There are 12 pitch classes, with 3 notes per pitch class.

 # Further Reading

 ## From *Open Music Theory*